 Vietnam at a Glance: Why it’s a New Jewel in SEA’s Crown

-Vietnam has gone from something of an underdog destination, to a jewel in the Southeast Asia travel crown.
-It used to be that when travelers fell in love with Southeast Asia, Vietnam wasn’t necessarily the top of the destination list, but time has seen a changing of the guard.
+Vietnam has gone from something of an underdog destination to a jewel in the Southeast Asia travel crown.
+It used to be that when travellers fell in love with Southeast Asia, Vietnam wasn’t necessarily top of the destination list, but time has seen a changing of the guard.

 As nations modernize and population areas become more crowded, the once premiere destinations such as Thailand have lost some of their charm.
 Don’t get us wrong, with modernization comes great accessibility and other benefits, making the famous destinations more accessible than ever and still very popular.